xtuml/models/raven/instructions/exercise3.md

 implementation we want.
 Next we must integrate this component with the _Cribbage_ project

-1. Navigate to the _Cribbage_ package under the _Cribbage_ project.
+1. Navigate to the _Cribbage_ package under the _Cribbage_ project and double click to open it in the package editor.
-2. Create a new component reference in this package (right click, then _New > Components > Component Reference_
+2. Create a new component reference in this package using the _Components > Component Reference_ tool in the palette
 3. Right click on the new component reference, then _Assign Component..._
 4. Select the new _Tournament_ component and press _Ok_
-5. Double click the _Cribbage_ package to open the package editor
-6. As we did before, draw a new interface from the _Cribbage_ component to the canvas, however this time, select _Required Interface_ from the palette
+5. As we did before, draw a new interface from the _Cribbage_ component to the canvas, however this time, select _Required Interface_ from the palette
-7. Rename the port to _Tournament_ as we did before
+6. Rename the port to _Tournament_ as we did before
-8. Connect the matching interfaces on the _Tournament_ component reference and the _Cribbage_ component by dragging the ball to the cup
+7. Connect the matching interfaces on the _Tournament_ component reference and the _Cribbage_ component by dragging the ball to the cup

 ## Recap